CODE-at-TACC/summer-2016/robotics/programming/LOOP.md

 _*Some Questions:*_

-- What types of modifications did you try?
+- What types of modifications did you try, and how did you do them?
 - Were any of your modifications "unsuccessful"?
 If so, how did you correct them?
 - What were the effects of your modifications?

 ### Nuts and Bolts

-TL;DR - Students learn how to call a function and alter a parameter.
-If they've never seen Java before, there will be no learning interference.
-If you've never used C++, you may need to read this section.
+TL;DR - The ```loop``` function isn't a true loop, but that's okay.
+Students learn how to call a function and alter a parameter by modifying what they see and experimenting.
+It's a good way for students to learn.

+_```loop``` Isn't Really a Loop!_

 _*Functions and Parameters*_